nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** The `.puml` files used to create diagrams in this document `docs/diagrams` folder.
-Refer to the [ _PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
+:bulb: **Tip:** The `.puml` files used to create diagrams in this document are located in the `docs/diagrams` folder.
+Refer to the [PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
 </div>

 ### Architecture